-C.5.2 Risk management
+C.5.2 Risk Management

-FIL Life outsources the majority of its operations to FPM and this arrangement is covered under the IASA as highlighted in section A.1 of this report.
-The IASA indemnifies FIL Life against operational risks with the exception of fraudulent activity or breach of duty of care / negligence by FIL Life Directors and / or FIL Life Approved persons, or due to those with delegated authority.
+FIL Life's outsourcing arrangement with FPM is covered under the IASA as highlighted in section A.1 of this report.
+The IASA indemnifies FIL Life against operational risks except for fraudulent activity or breach of duty of care/negligence by FIL Life Directors and/or FIL Life Approved persons, or due to those with delegated authority.
 These risks are managed by the Board on an ongoing basis.

-Operational risks arising from service provisions are assessed and monitored on a monthly basis by the FIL Life Oversight group, as delegated by the Board.
-Operational risks are reported, as with other risks, on a quarterly basis.
+The FIL Life Risk forum assesses and monitors risks monthly, including operational risks arising from service provisions.
 A holistic view of FIL Life's financial and non-financial risks, including operational risks, is discussed at Board level on a quarterly basis.

 In addition, risk tolerances are set for operational risk based on a residual financial impact level.
-A breach of any of the levels defined will trigger remedial actions.
+Prior to breaching any of the levels defined, remedial actions will be triggered.

-An amount of £10,353,512 (25% of maintenance expenses) has been included within the SCR operational risk.
+An amount of £11.6m has been included within the SCR operational risk.

-C.6 Other material risks
+C.6 Other Material Risks